Patriot Place: Patriots Hall of Fame

-Opened in September 2008, the Patriots Hall of Fame presented by RTX is a museum that includes the New England Patriots Hall of Fame and displays the history of the New England Patriots – including historical wins and losses, memorabilia, the game-worn uniforms and equipment of famous players such as Tom Brady, Rob Gronkowski, Wes Welker, Julian Edelman, Ty Law, Randy Moss, John Hannah, Mike Haynes, and Andre Tippett, the six Super Bowl trophies among other trophies and awards, such as the numerous Lamar Hunt trophies.
+Opened in September 2008, the Patriots Hall of Fame presented by RTX is a museum that includes the New England Patriots Hall of Fame and displays the history of the New England Patriots – including historical wins and losses, memorabilia, the game-worn uniforms and equipment of famous players such as Tom Brady, Rob Gronkowski, Wes Welker, Julian Edelman, Ty Law, Randy Moss, Rodney Harrison, John Hannah, Mike Haynes, and Andre Tippett, the six Super Bowl trophies among other trophies and awards, such as the numerous Lamar Hunt trophies.
 The statue of Tom Brady is located near the entrance to the Hall of Fame.

 Public transportation

 Patriot Place, in collaboration with the MBTA and MassDOT, helped establish permanent weekday MBTA Commuter Rail service to Foxboro Station adjacent to the shopping complex.
 After a successful pilot program beginning in September 2022, the service became permanent on October 2, 2023, offering 11 inbound and 10 outbound round‑trips during peak weekday commute periods.